 - Vaccinations and anonymous treatment

-In the Netherlands a general practitioner (GP) or family doctor is called a 'huisarts'.
+In the Netherlands, a general practitioner (GP) or family doctor is called a 'huisarts'.
 GPs can be visited during consulting hours, after making an appointment by telephone.

+We strongly advise you to register with a GP as soon as possible.
+There are two options: to register with a GP in your neighbourhood or to register with the Zernike GP post.
 The Zernike GP post is a GP post especially for students and staff of the University of Groningen and the Hanze University of Applied Sciences.
-Registering as a patient is easy, after you have registered at the 'studentenarts', you will be able to login and make an appointment.
+Registering as a patient is easy.
+After you have registered at the 'studentenarts', you will be able to log in and make an appointment.

 Please take notice of the following